ghuntley/workshops/nix-workshop/modules/03-the-nix-language/README.md

 ## A tour of Nix

 [A tour of Nix] rocks.
-If you have an hour or more, it will give you the deep dive you need to become conversant with the Nix language.
+You'll need more than an hour, but it will give you the deep dive you need to become conversant with the Nix language.
 Take your time, and consult the [Nix Expression Language section of the Nix manual] as you go along.